GLBRC/agroindustrial_residue_metagenomics/README.md

 The different scripts are contained within different directories.
 Each directory has its own README to explain the files within.

 ## genomic_potential_analysis
 This directory generates information about the fermentative genomic potentials of user-provided organisms.
-It infers the presence / absence of proteins, enzymes, and pathways commonly identified in fermentative metabolisms of self-assembled anaerobic microbiomes fed agroindustrial residues.
-Outputs include Boolean matrices wherein 1's and 0's indicate the presences and absences, respectively, of coding regions for proteins, enzymes, and pathways for every genome queried; comparisons of BLAST based and NCBI annotation informed analyses; and all supporting information.
+It infers the presence / absence of proteins and enzymes identified in fermentative metabolism of self-assembled anaerobic microbiomes fed agroindustrial residues.
+Outputs include Boolean matrices wherein 1's and 0's indicate the presences and absences, respectively, of coding regions for proteins and enzymes for every genome queried; comparisons of BLAST based and NCBI annotation informed analyses; and all supporting information.

 ## machine_learning_analysis
 This directory contains the script and files used to train and run the machine learning classification algorithm to classify the MAGs.